Improving employment opportunities within skilled craft professions

 Lead executing agency: Ministry of Labour

-Young Jordanians and Syrian refugees recognise employment opportunities in skilled craft professions and benefit from the improved vocational training offerings and the information and advisory services for specific target groups and sectors.
+Young Jordanians and Syrian refugees recognise employment opportunities in skilled craft professions and benefit from the improved vocational training offerings, the information and advisory services for specific target groups and sectors.

-The project is part of the BMZ Special Initiative for Stability and Development in the MENA Region.
-Through the special initiative projects, the Ministry is helping create economic and social prospects for people in the region.
+The project is part of the Special Initiative for Stability and Development of the German Federal Ministry for Economic Cooperation and Development (BMZ) in the MENA Region.
+Through the special initiative projects, the Jordanian Ministry of Labour is helping create economic and social prospects for people in the region.
 The focus is on youth and employment promotion, economic stabilisation, democratisation and the stabilisation of neighbouring countries in crisis situations.